• News

 Almost two years later, Allstate turned around on this decision and is now suing me to get out of representing me, even though they were the ones that made the decision to represent me in the first place.
 They also want me to pay their attorney fees.
 This has cost me thousands of dollars to hire an attorney to protect myself against Allstate.”

-– Christina S., BBB (Aug.
+– CHRISTINA S., BBB (AUG.
 19, 2022)

 Farmers Insurance Customer Reviews